dovecot/documentation/source/configuration_manual/mail_location/Maildir/index.rst

    :default: no
    :values: @boolean

-   If enabled, don't include directories in a LIST response that begin with a dot.
+   If enabled, don't include non-directory files in a LIST response that begin with a dot.
 Thus, if disabled, Dovecot assumes that all the files beginning with a dot in the Maildir are Maildirs.

    You shouldn't have any non-directory files beginning with a dot in the Maildirs, but if you do you may need to set this to ``yes``, in which case Dovecot needs to ``stat()`` each directory entry, which degrades the performance.
-Some filesystems provide the directory/non-directory status for free without having to ``stat()``.
+Some filesystems (e.g. ext4) provide the directory/non-directory status for free without having to ``stat()``.
 In those filesystems this setting is ignored.